 4.9.7 CRL Issuance Frequency

-OATI CRLs containing entries for all revoked certificates are scheduled to publish at least once every hour for each of its Issuers.
+OATI CRLs containing entries for all revoked certificates are scheduled to publish to a publicly-accessible HTTP URL at least once every hour for each of its Issuers.
 CRLs expire 12 hours from when they are issued.